bm-zi/expense-profiler/README.md

 # Expense Profiler
-This app is supposed to provide profiling, analizing and reporting data extracted from user expense/income.
+This app is supposed to analize and report the data extracted from user expense/income.
-The idea for this application is taken from two othe applications, which hey have been consolidated together.
+The idea for this application is taken from two other applications, which hey have been consolidated together.

 - Here are the references to other two apps:
 <https://github.com/AdamJedrychowski/Recipt-Scanner.git>